 A material’s strength and stiffness properties are not directly related.
-For example: engineered thermoplastic outrigger pads have a much higher strength than wood outrigger pads.
+For example: thermoplastic outrigger stabilizer pads have a much higher strength than wood outrigger pads.
 Meaning, they are capable of supporting significantly higher loads without breaking or causing permanent deformation to the pads.
 Wood outrigger pads are generally stiffer than engineered thermoplastic.
 Due to this stiffness, wood outrigger pads are much more likely to break under heavy loads.

 The difference between strength and stiffness can be thought of this way:

 - A stiffer pad that is weaker will break (physical failure) if a load or pressure is exerted on the pad that exceeds its limits.
 This can cause catastrophic results.